HarryMellsop/chept-neural-chess/README.md

     $ python run.py

 Inference - and playing the bot with a gui - can be achieved through the interactive notebook `gui_inference.ipynb`.
-Note that you will need to `brew install stockfish` in order to run comparative inference of the neural bot against Stockfish, and provide move support where the model otherwise might struggle (we're working on this!)
+Note that you will need to `brew install stockfish` in order to run comparative inference of the neural bot against Stockfish, and provide move support where the model otherwise might struggle (we're working on this!).
+The parameter file is currently not in git because of how large it is.
+TODO: enable Git LFS, or provide another way for users to download the parameter file.